lmalakhova/Read-me-example/README.md

     - "8081:8080"
     command: ["--selenoid-uri", "http://selenoid:4444"]
 ```

 ## 2. Run Configuration details:

-To create Run/Debug Configuration for Gradle use `clean test` Gradle tasks.
-For Allure report generation use
+To create Run/Debug Configuration for Gradle use:
-`allureReport` and then `allureServe` Gradle tasks.
+`clean test` gradle task.

+For Allure report generation use:
+`allureReport` gradle task.

+For find Allure report on Web use:
+`allureServe` gradle task.